 Digital Object Identifier (DOI)

 Savardekar, Amey R.; Rodriguez-Martinez, Nestor G.; Newcomb, Anna G.U.S.; Reyes, Phillip M.; Soriano-Baron, Hector; Chang, Steve W.; Kelly, Brian P.; and Crawford, Neil R., "Comparing The Biomechanical Stability Of Cortical Screw Trajectory Versus Standard Pedicle Screw Trajectory For Short- And Long-Segment Posterior Fixation In 3-Column Thoracic Spinal Injury" (2019).
-Neurobiology.
+Translational Neuroscience.
 113.